VanTamNguyen/Java-Backend/security.md

 #### 6.3 Register an app
 Before you can begin OAuth process, you must first register an application with the service.
 In addition you must register ridirect URI with the service.
 * Client ID and Client Secret
-After registering your app, you will receive a Client ID and a Client Secret.
+<br/>After registering your app, you will receive a Client ID and a Client Secret.
 Client ID can be public and Client Secret must keep confidential.
 If your deployed app cannot keep the secret confidential, such as single page Javascript app or mobile native app, the Client Secret is not used.

 #### 6.4 Authorization
 OAuth2 provides serveral "grant type" for different use cases.
 They are: